pascalbartschi/pascalbartschi/README.md

 ### 🔬 About Me
-- 🎓 Master's student at ETH, focusing on AI for scientific applications
+- 🎓 Master's student at ETH Zurich, specializing in machine learning for scientific applications
-- 🤖 Passionate about machine learning, computer vision, sustainability and drug design
+- 🧠 Interested in deep learning, probabilistic modeling, and neural operators applied to real-world data
-- 📈 Exploring Bayesian methods, neural operators, and diffusion models
+- 🚑 Passionate about leveraging ML to tackle challenges in healthcare and the life sciences

 ### 🛠 Recent Projects